About Your Inferior Vena Cava (IVC) Filter Placement

 Diuretics (water pills)

 Contrast is a special dye that makes it easier for your doctor to see differences in your internal organs.
+Internal organs are the organs inside of your body.
 This procedure is usually done with contrast.
-If you’ve had a reaction to contrast in the past, tell your healthcare provider.
+The dye will be injected into a vein in your neck or groin.

 Take devices off your skin